hathibelagal-dev/instantpolyglot/docs/eng/Scots.md

 2. Preservation of the /x/ sound (velar fricative):
    Example: **loch** [lɔx] (lake)

-3. Distinctive /ʍ/ sound for "wh" words:
+3. Distinctive /ʍ/ sound for “wh” words:
    Example: **whit** [ʍɪt] (what)

 4. Rhoticity: /r/ is pronounced in all positions.